 - Leaks and other roofing emergencies will be immediately reduced and eventually eliminated.

 - Your roofs will last two, three, and even four times longer than they do now.

 - Your overall roofing maintenance and management cost will be substantially reduced.

-RC Lichy & Associates have researched the best roofing management practices at the best organizations across North America and Europe.
+Lichy & Associates have researched the best roof asset management practices at the best organizations across North America and Europe.
 This has enabled us to establish benchmarks for all segments of a roofing management program.
 We have found that the best programs excel in design, materials selection, workmanship, and maintenance.

 Benchmark: The best roofing management programs have the best roofing design.

 We have identified the eight crucial areas of roofing design and have established benchmarks for each.
 There are certain steps that must be taken in order for an organization to meet the benchmarks.
 We have developed checklists and procedures that point the way to excellence in each crucial area.